Schefflera-Arboricola/Grocery-Store-Site/README.md

 - `username` : `aditijuneja`
 - `password` : `123456789`

-(Change the customer's phone number to the number you want to receive the OTP on, using the 'Edit Profile' option on the dashboard)
+(Change the user's phone number to the number you want to receive the OTP on, using the 'Edit Profile' option on the dashboard)

 <br>